 Andrea Goren has served as a director since August 2010.
-Mr. Goren was appointed the Company's Chief Financial Officer in December 2010.
-Mr. Goren is a Managing Director of SG Phoenix LLC, a private equity firm, and has served in that capacity since May 2003.
-Mr. Goren is comanager of the managing member of Phoenix Venture Fund LLC, the Company's largest shareholder.
+Mr. Goren held the office of the Company's Chief Financial Officer from December 2010 to June of 2021.
+Mr. Goren is was named Chief Financial Officer of INVO Bioscience, Inc. (NASDAQ: INVO), a medical device company, in June 2021 and is a Managing Director of SG Phoenix LLC, a private equity firm, since May 2003.
+Mr. Goren is co-manager of the managing member of Phoenix Venture Fund LLC, the Company's largest shareholder.
 Prior to that, Mr. Goren served as Vice President of Shamrock International, Ltd., a private equity firm.
-Mr. Goren served on the board of directors of Xplore Technologies Corp.
-(NASDAQ:XPLR) from December 2004 to July 2018, and of The Fairchild Corporation (NYSE: FA) from May 2008 to January 2010.
-Mr. Goren's qualifications to serve on the Board of Directors include his experience and knowledge acquired in more than 20 years of private equity investing and his extensive experience working with management teams and boards of directors.
+Mr. Goren was a director of Xplore Technologies Corp.
+(NASDAQ: XPLR) from December 2004 to July 2018, and a director of The Fairchild Corporation (NYSE: FA) from May 2008 to January 2010.
+Mr. Goren's qualifications to serve on the Board of Directors include his experience and knowledge acquired in over 20 years of private equity investing and his extensive experience working with management teams and boards of directors.